arnaudroger/blog/_posts/2017-02-24-jooq-one-to-many.md

 >
 > After or before querying the database, the next question is: How do we go from database to objects and vice versa.
 And Hibernate et. al are really strong here. jOOQ has active records and yep, you can plug in stuff like objectmodelmapper, but mapping with jOOQ does not yet give you this "wow-effect" and feels clumsy at time.
 Try to get a more complex many-to-many relationship mapped and sooner or later you'll end up writing some query DTOs and  continue mapping to other objects.
 This is actually one of our main gripes with jOOQ at the moment.

-In this post, I will talk how [SimpleFlatMapper](http://simpleflatmapper.org/) can help solving those issues.
+In this post, I will talk how [SimpleFlatMapper](http://simpleflatmapper.org/) can help solving jOOQ mapping issues.

 ## StackOverflow

-Let's have a look at this [question](http://stackoverflow.com/questions/23329127/jooq-pojos-with-one-to-many-and-many-to-many-relations) posted 2 years ago.

-The class is as follow
+In this [StackOverflow question](http://stackoverflow.com/questions/23329127/jooq-pojos-with-one-to-many-and-many-to-many-relations) a jOOQ user ask about the possibility of mapping a many-to-many in the following class

 ```java
 public class Location {